CHEM 104A

 "What’s next" Courses: Chem 104B (for chemistry majors)

 Usefulness for research / internships: Very useful for research since many current labs are working with organometallics or inorganic chemicals that ultimately derive their understanding from this course.
-Not very useful for internships.
+It can be useful since you learn about solids, magnetism, and semiconductors.

-Added Comments or Tips: Tilley is not the greatest professor; GSI additional review sessions and office hours are crucial to finishing homework and fully understanding the material, as the professor's notes and the textbook material don't fully complement each other.
+Added Comments or Tips: GSI additional review sessions and office hours are crucial to finishing homework and fully understanding the material.
+Attend Professor OH.